A Taste of Fear

 A Taste of Fear (aliases: Something of Fear or A Bit of Fear or Something from Fear or A Touch of Fear, Arabic: شيء من الخوف, translit: Shey Min El Khouf or Shey min al-Khouf) is a 1969 Egyptian film directed by Hussein Kamal and produced by Salah Zulfikar.
 The film is based on a short story by the great writer Tharwat Abaza, but the greatest credit for the political projections is the result of the modifications made by Abdel Rahman El-Abnudi to the script.

 The film was filmed in black and white, despite the possibility of filming in color, due to the spread of color films at this time, due to the director Hussein Kamal's exploitation of black and white shades in a skill that would not have been possible if it had been filmed in color.
 The film was nominated for the Moscow International Film Festival best film award.
 A Taste of Fear is listed in the CIFF Top 100 Egyptian films of the 20th century and Bibliotheca Alexandrina's 100 Greatest Egyptian Films.

 Plot

-The story takes place in an Egyptian village where Atris (Mahmoud Morsi) imposes his authority on the people of the village and imposes royalties on them.
-Atris had been in love with Fouadah (Shadia) since his childhood, but Fouada challenges Atris by opening the lock, which he closed as punishment for the villagers, and because Atris loves Fouadah, he cannot kill her, so he decides to marry her.
+The story is set in an Egyptian village ruled by Atris (played by Mahmoud Morsi), who imposes heavy taxes on the villagers.
+Atris has loved Fouadah (played by Shadia) since childhood, but she defies him by opening the gate he put there to punish the villagers.
+Unable to kill her because of his love for her, Atris decides to marry Fouadah instead.

-Hafez (Muhammad Tawfik) Fouada's father cannot disobey the order of Atris, so he marries her to him with false witness testimony.
+Fouadah's father, Hafez (played by Muhammad Tawfik), cannot disobey Atris, so he arranges a fake marriage for her.

-Because of this false marriage, Sheikh Ibrahim (Yehia Chahine) confronts Atris and kills Atris Mahmoud, the son of Sheikh Ibrahim.
+Sheikh Ibrahim (played by Yehia Chahine) then confronts Atris about the marriage, resulting in the death of Atris's son, Mahmoud.

-The scene of the end comes with the scene of Mahmoud's funeral, in which Sheikh Ibrahim repeats his famous sentence, “Atris’s marriage from Fouada is invalid.”
-All the people of the village repeat behind Sheikh Ibrahim, and they head to the house of Atris, who cannot resist all the people of the village together.
+The final scene is Mahmoud's funeral, where Sheikh Ibrahim repeats his famous words: 'Atris's marriage to Fouadah is invalid.'
+The villagers repeat after him and head to Atris's house.
+Atris cannot resist the united force of the villagers.